IPS-Eye-White

 Quaker minister Richard J. Foster was not far behind when he stated that the "masters of the interior life" (as he called them) were the only ones who had discovered the true path to spiritual growth.

-However, one unfortunate outcome of these teachings is that, as people become more and more immersed in the subjective experiences of these mystical practices, they seem to become less interested in the objective spiritual knowledge found in the Bible.
+One unfortunate outcome of these teachings is that as people become more immersed in the subjective experiences of these mystical practices, they seem to become less interested in the objective spiritual knowledge found in the Bible.
 In some circles, studying the Bible, fasting, or praying no longer seem to be considered necessary prerequisites for spiritual growth.

 Contemplative Prayer - The Why

-In other words, many people who learn and practice these methods are motivated by a genuine desire to get closer to God.
+The sad thing is that many believers who learn and practice these methods are motivated by a genuine desire to get closer to God.
 They feel a dryness or barrenness in their spiritual lives that they do not know how to deal with.
-They are told that these mystical practices and techniques will lead them to an experiential union with the Father and, all too often, what they experience during these practices cause them to believe that this is indeed what occurred.
+They are told that these mystical practices and techniques will lead them to an experiential union with the Father thus the inner peaces they may experience causes them to believe that they achieved divine intimacy.
+See Chapter 6 - Drawing Nearer to God

 Contemplative Prayer - The How